jholleran/calvingcamerareviews/products/ip-bullet-calving-camera-system.md

 Here we have two IP bullet cameras connected to, and powered by, a POE network switch using ethernet cables.
 The POE network switch also connects, and powers, a directional antenna.

 The POE network switch simpifies the system by powering the cameras and the antenna through the ethernet cables.
 Without it, the other devices will need a separate power sources.
-If the system, you intend to build, will only ever have one camera then there is no need for the POE network switch, the camera can be connected directly to the antenna with an ethernet cable.
+If the system, you intend to build, will only ever have one camera then there is no need for the POE network switch.
+A single port POE Injector will be sufficent to power the camera.

 The directional antenna will make a Wi-Fi connection to the other directional antenna.
 These antennas will need a clear line of sight to maximise there range and connection quality.
 The maximum range of this is system 5km.